Online car retailer Vroom announced a $76 million round of funding on Thursday that brings its total equity funding up to $295 million.

 “That dissatisfaction is why we’re investing in a better customer experience, which means greater selection, leading price positioning and an end-to-end online transaction,” said Hennessy, who previously was a Priceline.com executive.

-He said the company’s nationwide car delivery business has shown close to triple-digit close, with cars having been transported to all 50 states.
+He said the company’s nationwide car delivery business has shown close to triple-digit growth, with cars having been transported to all 50 states.

 “There’s a Mercedes-Benz C-Class in Hawaii right now with a Vroom license plate on it.
 It’s clear that the public appetite is there, and I’m very encouraged by the rate of adoption we’re seeing,” Hennessy said.